Dangerous Dog Registration

 If you've received a court order after conviction or plea agreement that states you need to register your Dangerous Dog, you must register your dog with the Bureau of Animal Protection.

 The Dangerous Dog form must be completed by the Defendant/Owner and the Veterinarian upon completion of the microchip implant.
-Once the microchip is implanted, the Defendant/Owner must provide the filled out form to the Court as well as to the Bureau of Animal Protection.
-Application processing can take between 4 and 6 weeks.
+Once the microchip is implanted, the Defendant/Owner must complete the online form.
+After all information has been received, we will provide an In Compliance Letter that you can provide to the court to show compliance with the Dangerous Dog registration.
+Application processing can take between 2 and 4 weeks.

-There are four items required to register your dog in the dangerous dog database:
+There are five items required to register your dog in the dangerous dog database:

 - Court Order